mieweb/docs/content/functions/system-administration/interfaces/sending-hl7-messages-to-system.md

 source: 'https://drive.google.com/open?id=1jpIQjF4ooKVdbKEOHWluB2PZ81GDk1Hi6mL4GTU1yMw'
 wikigdrive: 'v2.15.30'
 ---
 The following document describes how to interface with MIE via an HL7 interface.
-Whereas the purpose of this interface is to send Hl7 messages real-time to system using TCP/IP protocol, TCP/IP protocol over SSL/TLS, or a restful web service post.
+Whereas the purpose of this interface is to send HL7 messages in real-time to a system using TCP/IP protocol, TCP/IP protocol over SSL/TLS, or a restful web service post.

 {{% anchor sys="assumptions" %}}